featherbear/UNSW-COMP6441/blog/__hugo/content/post/buffer-overflow-02.md

 Similar to the [previous example](../buffer-overflow-01), we need to overflow the `buffer` array and overwrite the address that `function` points to.

-To our conventience, line 19 gives us the address to the `win` function - We just need to write this address through the buffer overflow attack.
+To our convenience, the program prints out the address to the `win` function - We just need to write this address through the buffer overflow attack.
 Note that we'll write this backwards due to the little endian memory structure of most systems.

 _If line 19 **didn't** exist, we could use other methods to determine the function address of `win`.
 For example, we could use `objdump -d ./whereami` to find a delta/offset from a known address of another function._